How Much Does SEO Cost for a Multi-Location Service Business?

 Why do SEO prices vary so much between agencies?

 Because the scope, quality, and strategic depth vary enormously.
-A £500/month agency and a £5,000/month agency are not offering the same service at different prices.
+A £500 per month agency and a £5,000 per month agency are not offering the same service at different prices.
 They are offering fundamentally different things.
 The cheaper option typically provides basic technical optimisation, template content, and automated reporting.
 The more expensive option provides strategic direction, custom content, active management, and accountability for commercial outcomes.

 Should I commit to a long-term contract?